Fingerprint Arduino Security Lock DIY

 • then we compare this saved file with every finger scanned on the scanner.

-for example, if I save my finger into the database then the system will compare every single fingerprint with mine. and if it gets the same fingerprint then it will send the command to open the lock otherwise the lock will remain close.
+for example, in this fingerprint project, if I save my finger into the database then the system will compare every single fingerprint with mine. and if it gets the same fingerprint then it will send the command to open the lock otherwise the lock will remain close.

-• fingerprint sensor captures the image of the fingerprint and makes the pattern inside the memory of the fingerprint.
+• fingerprint sensor captures the image of the fingerprint and makes the pattern inside the memory of the fingerprint how the Fingerprint project works.

 • the shape of the pattern will break into the binary code and then save into the memory of the fingerprint.